root-project/web/for_developers/root7/index.md

 ## RBrowser

-Starting from ROOT version 6.26/00, [`RBrowser`](https://root.cern/doc/master/classROOT_1_1Experimental_1_1RBrowser.html) is the first web-based component used by default when ROOT is built with `root7`.
+Starting from ROOT version 6.26/00, {% include ref class="RBrowser" namespace="ROOT::Experimental" %} is the first web-based component used by default when ROOT is built with `root7`.
 It is automatically invoked with `new TBrowser`.
 We recommend to install the `chrome/chromium` web browser, but all other web browsers should do the job.